 This is the time when you have sufficient disposable income.
 This is the time when you have not much to lose.
 So, instead of spending it all on materialistic things.
 Why not invest in such an asset that’ll give you some relief in your later years.

-Retirement accounts such as Provident Fund (PF), National Pension Scheme (NPS) serves the purpose.
+Retirement accounts such as Provident Fund (PF), and National Pension Scheme (NPS) serve the purpose.